 Early History of the Dornine family

-Another 321 words (23 lines of text) covering the years 1596 and 1700 are included under the topic Early Dornine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dornine research.
+Another 164 words (12 lines of text) covering the years 1596 and 1700 are included under the topic Early Dornine History in all our PDF Extended History products and printed products wherever possible.

 Dornine Spelling Variations